 In fact, what he found in his research was that essentially plugging even half the holes can lead to complete reversal of symptoms.

-What is the Role of a Functional Nutritionist in Helping an Alzheimer’s Patient?
+What is the Role of Functional Nutrition in Helping Those With Neurodegeneration?

 “One hole isn’t enough.
 Many holes make a difference!“